dx3mod/korotohvost/README.md

 # korotohvost

-The tiny URL shorter for your localhost. <3
+A tiny URL shortener for your localhost. <3